oda-hub/renku-graph-vis/README.md

   </div>

 * **Enable/disable selection of subsets of nodes**: filtering of certain subset of nodes (eg astroquery-related nodes).
-This is configurable via a dedicated json file.
+This is configurable via a dedicated json file, as explained [here](https://github.com/oda-hub/renku-aqs-graph-library/#subset-selection-of-nodes).
 <div align="center">
 <img width="30%" src="readme_imgs/enable_disable_set_nodes-graph.png">
 </div>

-* **Apply reductions on the graph**: allows to enable the display of certain nodes with the relative child ones absorbed within, and viceversa (eg in the example images, the `Activity` node has a number of child nodes, those can be visualized inside the `Activity`, left image, as well as regular separate ones, right image).
+* **Apply absorptions of ndoes on the graph**: allows to enable the display of certain nodes with the relative child ones absorbed within, and viceversa (eg in the example images, the `Activity` node has a number of child nodes, those can be visualized inside the `Activity`, left image, as well as regular separate ones, right image).
-This is configurable via a dedicated json file.
+This is configurable via a dedicated json file, as explained [here](https://github.com/oda-hub/renku-aqs-graph-library/#absorptionexpansion-of-nodes).
 <div align="center">
 <img align="center" width="37%" src="readme_imgs/reduced_activity.png">
 <img align="center" width="38%" src="readme_imgs/expanded_activity.png">